patjouk/djangogirls_usbgenerator/README.md

 ### What's in it?

-You can chose to download everything or some parts and for every OS or not.
+You can chose to download everything or skip some parts.
 You can chose as many languages you want for the tutorial.

 - Django Girls tutorial
 - Bootstrap
+- Sublime Text 2

 Roadmap:
 - Python 3.4.3